Yarra Hills Secondary College – an eLearning journey

 Maximum Device Specification

-FAQs – Year 7 to 9 BYOD Windows laptop program
+FAQs – Year 7 to 8 BYOD Windows laptop program

 Where can I source a BYOD Windows laptop?

-The portal can be found at: https://www.jbeducation.com.au/byod/
+The portal can be found at: https://byod.jbhifi.education

-The school access code is: yhsc2024
+The school access code is: YHSC2026

 Historically we have found that parents and families can be confused by the array of devices, specifications and sales claims around suitability for BYOD.
 The intention of Yarra Hills SC providing a purchasing partner is to make this journey as simple as possible for our families.
-Families are not obliged to purchase from JB Hi-Fi Solutions for Education.
+Families are not obliged to purchase from JB Hi-Fi Education.

 The portal can also be used (without purchase) by families to check device specifications, warranty and insurance options for comparison purposes.